PProvost/www.peterprovost.org/source/_posts/2012/2012-04-25-visual-studio-11-fakes-part-2.md

 ***How do we test that Save sets the correct value to LastUpdated?***

 You might start by writing a test like this.
-This uses the same Stubs techniquustoemr I showed in the last article and tries hard to deal with the variable nature of the `LastUpdated` property.
+This uses the same Stubs techniques I showed in the last article and tries hard to deal with the variable nature of the `LastUpdated` property.